FSipiano/newbieDictionary/README.md

 # newbieDictionary
-**I wanted to make this Open Source (definition in the dictionary!) to enable us all to add and learn from each other!
+**I have made this Open Source (definition in the dictionary!) to enable us all to add and learn from each other!
 I want YOU to contribute.
 Click 'fork repository' (button in the top right), make your additions in your 'own version', and then create a pull request (definition below) to put it back into this main version!
 I'll review it and then add it in** 😄